-To start growing organically takes a little time on any platform.
-On Booking.com, you can improve your visibility by making sure you understand the needs and preferences of your guests, and then tweaking your basics accordingly.
+To get going fully and growing organically on any platform can take a little time, but you can increase your Booking.com ranking and boost your visibility by making sure you understand the needs and preferences of your guests, then tweaking your basics accordingly.

-Even if you’ve been with us for a while, double-checking that you’ve got the basics right ensures you’re visible to the guests who are most likely to select your place, naturally bringing in more bookings.
+Even if you’ve been with us for a while, checking that you’ve got the basics right ensures you’re visible to the guests most likely to choose your place – which will naturally bring in more bookings.

 Understanding your audience – and their search journey

-Every guest is unique, and their preferences and needs all change over time.
-That’s why our ranking algorithm is optimized to meet guests’ changing demands throughout their search journey, which, in turn, helps your property attract the right kind of guests.
+Every guest is unique, and their preferences and needs change over time.
+That’s why the Booking.com ranking algorithm is optimized to meet guests’ changing demands throughout their search journey – which, in turn, helps your property attract the right kind of guests.

-A guest’s search journey can be split into 5 different stages:
+A guest’s search journey can be split into five different stages:

-- Explore: They’re thinking about taking a trip and starting to search for destinations, property types, particular facilities (e.g. swimming pool), prices, and dates.
+- Explore: They’re thinking about taking a trip and starting to search and explore destinations, property types, particular facilities (e.g. swimming pool), prices, and dates.

-- Compare: They’ve decided what their needs are and started comparing accommodations, weighing up which one will best meet their needs.
+- Compare: They’ve decided what their needs are and start comparing different available accommodations, weighing up which one best fulfills their needs.

-- Book: Having decided on the best accommodations for their needs, they make a reservation.
+- Book: Having chosen the accommodation that best matches their preferences, they make a reservation.

-- Experience: The guest’s experience of a property begins the moment they make a booking and continues right through the end of their stay.
+- Experience: The guest’s experience of a property begins the moment they make a booking, then continues right through to the end of their stay.

 - Evaluate: The guest evaluates their overall experience both during their stay and after they check out.
-Your guest reviews are a great indicator of how guests rate the quality and service at your property.
+Your guest reviews are a good indicator of how guests rate the quality of service at your property.

-Use this info to identify opportunities to earn additional revenue, e.g. setting up Business Booker rates or special Country Rates for guests from certain locations.
+You can use this info to identify opportunities to earn additional revenue, such as setting up business rates or special country-specific rates for guests from certain locations.

 Optimizing your property’s performance and competitiveness